Hello World – An Overview of Hadoop with Hive and Pig

 Now that we have the right set of records we can iterate through them and create the average.
 We use the "foreach" operator on the grouped data to iterate through all the records.
 The AVG() function creates the average of the stock_volume field.
 To wind it up we just print out the results which will be a single floating point number.
 If our results would be used for a future job we can save it back into a table.

-Pig helper ->Data Processing functions->FOREACHtemplate will get us the code
+Pig helper ->Relational Operators->FOREACHtemplate will get us the code

 - Our first